thisgary/3043/README.md

 ## Packages

+`com.thisgary.lab` -
-`com.thisgary.lab` - Lab Module assignments.
+Lab Module assignments.
+Run `Module.java` to test the assignment.
+Alternatively, run `Test.java` to test the module.

 `com.thisgary.library` -
 Contain commonly used methods ~~(not really)~~.
 Can be anti-pattern at times (e.g. `PSVInvoker`), blame author.